hliu860/tensorflow_gpu/README.md

 ## bazel 0.21.0
 From bazel binary, tensorflow 1.13.1 needs bazel 0.21.0 to compile.
 ```
-# This will install lastest bazel but it's not ok to compile tensorflow 1.13.1, may be ok in the future.
+# This will install lastest bazel but it didn't work to compile tensorflow 1.13.1,
+# may work in the future.
 (brew install bazel)
 ```

 ## Anaconda python 3.6.8
-Download and install anaconda then make a virtual environment with python 3.6.8 Within python 3.6.8 virtual env
+Download and install anaconda then make a virtual environment with python 3.6.8 \
+Within python 3.6.8 virtual env, do following:
 ```
 pip install -U pip six numpy wheel setuptools mock   # -U is upgrade.
 pip install -U keras_applications==1.0.6 --no-deps
-pip install -U --user keras_preprocessing==1.0.5 --no-deps
+pip install -U keras_preprocessing==1.0.5 --no-deps
 ```
 Reference
 https://www.tensorflow.org/install/source